Zeroeh/RotMG-Appspot/README.md

 If you have any contributions (new urls, previously unknown parameters, ect), feel free to submit an issue or pull request and I will be sure to credit you. **Hey!
 Don't forget to check the new CONTRIBUTE.md guide**

+The main goal of this project is to document endpoints in the RotMG appspot API.
+All links, old or new, are posted here.

 ## Root URL
 - https://realmofthemadgodhrd.appspot.com